srxg/lc-3_vm/README.md

 ### Registers
 We'll use 10 registers.
 8 are general purpose, 1 as the program counter (R_PC), and 1 for the condition flags (R_COND).
+These will be stored in an array too.